fukushimalab/LLF/docs/index.md

  smoothing, local Laplacian filtering, inpainting, and haze removing.
 The proposed method accelerates image processing with sufficient approximation accuracy, and the proposed outperforms the conventional approaches in the trade-off between accuracy and efficiency.
 Our code is available at https://fukushimalab.github.io/LLF/.

 # Code
-The code will be updated and integrated into OpenCP, which uses [OpenCV](https://opencv.org/).
+The code of local LUT upsampling is integrated into OpenCP, which uses [OpenCV](https://opencv.org/).

-* The OpenCP repository will contain the optimized code (AVX vectorization and OpenMP parallelization) used in our experiments.
+* The OpenCP repository contains the optimized code (AVX vectorization and OpenMP parallelization) used in our experiments.
     * [OpenCP](https://github.com/norishigefukushima/OpenCP)
     * [localLUTUpsample header](https://github.com/norishigefukushima/OpenCP/blob/master/include/localLUTUpsample.hpp)

 ## Usage
+The simple code for using the class of local LUT upsampling is as follows.

 ```cpp
 void testSimple()